-The greater the shifting force available from the solenoid pilot, the larger the spool or poppet return spring can be, giving designers the ability to select high-flowing air valves, with a high level of reliability of operation.
+The greater the shifting force available from the solenoid pilot, the larger the spool or poppet return spring can be, giving designers the ability to select higher-flowing air valves, with the expectation of a high level of reliability of air valve operation.

 Typically, solenoid air piloted valves have a small port on the direct acting solenoid valve so that higher compressed air pressure can be brought to the valve, to provide the shifting force, while the larger valve is controlling the flow of low pressure compressed air or vacuum.